gctools-outilsgc/micro_service_template/README.md

 * `sudo docker-compose up --build -d`

-The profile as a service playground endpoint can now be reached at http://localhost:4000/playground and the graphql endpoint at http://localhost:4000/graphql
+The service endpoint can now be reached at http://localhost:4000.
+The Prisma endpoint is not available outside of the docker-compose container.
+The container can now be proxied through an Nginx or Apache instance.
+SSL/TLS encryption should be handled by Nginx/Apache and not the micro service.

 ## Micro Service Components